brimdata/zed/docs/lake/format.md

 #### Commit History

-A pool's commit history is the definitive record of the evolution of data in that pool in a transactionally consistent fashion.
+A branch's commit history is the definitive record of the evolution of data in that pool in a transactionally consistent fashion.

 Each commit object entry is identified with its `commit ID`.